Skip to Main Content

 • Expenses relating to editorial work (e.g., copy-editing).

 Note: These grants may not be applied to release time for faculty.
 Funds may not be used for travel, equipment, or software.
-For full-time faculty recipients, expenses must be incurred by December 2024.
-For contract faculty grant recipients, any eligible expenses must be incurred and submitted for reimbursement during the period covered by their Winter 2024, Spring/Summer 2024, and Fall 2024 teaching contracts.
+For full-time faculty recipients, expenses must be incurred during the grant award period.
+For contract faculty grant recipients, any eligible expenses must be incurred and submitted for reimbursement during the period covered by their Winter, Spring/Summer, and Fall teaching contracts.

 Proposals will be evaluated based on the following general criteria: